jonathanparra123/ParallelProgramsMPI/README.md

 ******************************************************************

-MPI_GameLife an implementation of the classic game of life program which a certain cell and looks at its neighbors.
+MPI_GameLife an implementation of the classic game of life program which takes a certain cell and looks at its neighbors using parallel programming.
 The cell's survivability depends on the number of neighbors it currently has.
 The program goes through iterations of days where we can see how the population is doing overall.
 I also made an option that shows the grid and how the cells are reacting with each iteration.

 ******************************************************************